lino-framework/book/docs/specs/vat.rst

 VAT classes
 ===========

-A **VAT class** is assigned to each product and to each item of a simple account invoice.
+A **VAT class** is assigned to each product and to each item of an  accounting invoice.
 The VAT class specifies how that product or invoice item behaves regarding to VAT, especially it influences the available rates.
 You can sell or purchase a same product to different partners using different VAT regimes.

 >>> rt.show(vat.VatClasses, language="en")
 ======= ========= ==================